CiscoDevNet/intersight-powershell/docs/Initialize-IntersightIamIdp.md

 ```

 ### -Type
 Authentication protocol used by the IdP.\n* `saml` - Use SAML as the authentication protocol for sign-on.\n* `oidc` - Open ID connect to be used as an authentication protocol for sign-on.\n* `local` - The local authentication method to be used for sign-on.
-Local type is set to default for the Intersight Appliance IdP.
+Local type is set to default for the Intersight Appliance IdP.\n* `guest` - Guest users accessing Intersight are assigned to a guest Identity Provider (IdP).
+They do not have single sign-on options available and must log in  using their email address and a one-time password (OTP).
+Upon successful authentication, all guest users associated with the account are grouped under  the guest IdP.
+Guest IdP is primarily used in cloud environment.

 ```yaml
 Type: IamIdp.TypeEnum